topranks/homerlabs/README.md

 ### Images

 To instantiate a lab we need the clab topology file, as well as a working docker subsystem on the local host.
-The container images references in the clab file need to be available on the local host.
+The container images referenced in the clab file should be available on the local host.

 To sucessfully run every lab the following images should be present: